Earn your MSA at Western New England University

 With four 11-week terms per academic year, the part-time evening program can be completed in as little as 15 months.
 An accelerated full-time option can be completed in 10 months.
-Courses can be taken in traditional classroom settings or online via Kodiak Virtual Classroom.
+Our unique format allows you to blend online study with optional in-class sessions.
+Whether you want to complete your studies 100% online or incorporate the evening in-class sessions, the choice is yours.

 The Master of Science in Accounting will enable you to satisfy the requirements to become a CPA exam in Connecticut and Massachusetts, and to develop the skills in planning, controlling, evaluation, and analysis that characterize a successful career in accounting.
 This program provides a challenging academic environment that will extend and refine your knowledge of business and accounting through study, experiential exercises, and assessment performance.